-Several years ago, analysts covering the oil industry were raising alarm bells about how the major oil groups would be making money in the decades to come.
-With conventional oilfields maturing and no sign of the shale gas revolution at that point, there was pressure from shareholders for them to get into renewables.
+Several years ago, analysts covering the oil industry were raising alarm bells about how the majors would be making money in the decades to come.
+With conventional oilfields maturing and no sign of the shale gas revolution at that point, there was pressure from shareholders for the majors to get into renewables.
 The majors responded by delving into projects to extract biofuels from chicken fat and soybeans.
 But that phase is over.

 UK electricity reform, Australian carbon pricing, Macarthur Coal

 In this week’s podcast: We talk to former speaker of the California state assembly and founder of G24 Innovations, Bob Hertzberg, about the UK’s white paper on reforming the electricity market; we look at Australian prime minister, Julia Gillard’s announcement on carbon pricing; and, we discuss the possible takeover of mining company Macarthur Coal by US-based Peabody Energy.
 Read more